Al-Qahir: Early life

 Al-Qahir was a son of the 16th Abbasid caliph, al-Mu'tadid (r.
 892–902), and brother of the 18th Caliph, al-Muqtadir (r.
 908–932).
 The mother of al-Qahir was a concubine called Fitnah.
-(She was the mother of al-Mu'tadid's third son, al-Qahir).
 His full name was Muhammad ibn Ahmad al-Mu'tadid al-Qahir bi'llah, and his kunya was Abu Mansur.

 Rise to the throne

 Al-Qahir came to the throne as part of his brother's conflict with the increasingly powerful commander-in-chief, Mu'nis al-Muzaffar.
 He was first chosen as Caliph in March 929, when Mu'nis launched a coup and deposed al-Muqtadir.
 Although al-Muqtadir was restored after a few days, Mu'nis now possessed virtually dictatorial authority over the Abbasid government.

 In 932, after another breach with al-Muqtadir, Mu'nis marched on Baghdad.
 Al-Muqtadir tried to confront him, and was killed in the ensuing battle.
 However, in the subsequent assembly of dignitaries, Mu'nis' candidacy of al-Muqtadir's son Ahmad (the future al-Radi) was rejected in favour of al-Qahir (31 October 932).
 He was then 35 years old.